What Is a Fishbone Diagram for Aviation Safety Programs

 How to Create Fishbone Diagrams

 We discuss how to create fishbone diagrams in greater detail in another article that we link to above.
 However, the basic steps work like this:

-- Choose model framework to create the “fins”, such as the SHELL model or 5-M model (or create your own);
+- Choose a model framework to create the “fins”, such as the SHELL model or 5-M model (or create your own);

 - Establish the Top Event – point at which safety control is lost – and add it to the “head” portion of the diagram;

 - Establish primary causes in each fin and create smaller branches for each of those causes; and

-- For each primary cause, establish root cause by asking “why did this happen.”
+- For each primary cause, establish the root cause by asking “why did this happen.”

-Once finished, there a are a couple of things to note:
+Once finished, there are a couple of things to note:

 - Root causes may appear in more than one fin because of overlap;